 - The sterilizer may be isopropyl alcohol, vodka, hydrogen peroxide, Tsunami, or another sterilizer.
 In 2020, these items are hard to come by, and for many of us, vodka may be the cheapest and easiest to come by.
 Customers have asked me about various things to use like bleach and such, but we don't have experience in that to give a recommendation.
 If it is cost prohibited to use these items, skip step 2, and go to step 4.
 At least, get the garlic some food before putting them to bed for the winter.

 - Put cloves into a container with a fertilizer

-- Put cloves into a container with fertilizer like fish emulsion, kelp meal, or a fertilizer blend (use the application rates according to the package).
+- Put cloves into a container with a fertilizer like fish emulsion, kelp meal, or a fertilizer blend (use the application rates according to the package).
 Then add 1 teaspoon of baking soda per gallon of water.

 - Soak the cloves in the fertilizer.